evildmp/Arkestra/docs/index.rst

 Arkestra was developed at `Cardiff University School of Medicine <http://medicine.cardiff.ac.uk/>`_  to provide a platform for the School’s web presence.

+Arkestra can be obtained from our `GitHub repository <https://github.com/evildmp/Arkestra>`_.

 Contents: